chuangcm1204/Getting-and-Cleaning-Data/README.md

 # Files in this repository

-README.md -- This document
+README.md -- This document.
-CodeBook.md -- Codebook describing variables, the data and transformations run_analysis.R -- R code for tidying data tidy_data.txt -- the tidy data result after runnung R code
+CodeBook.md -- Codebook describing variables, the data and transformations. run_analysis.R -- R code for tidying data. tidy_data.txt -- the tidy data result after runnung R code.

 Create one R script called run_analysis.R that does the following: